-Viniculture in LI, Part III: RGNY Vineyard (formerly Martha Clara)
+Viniculture in LI, Part III: Martha Clara Vineyard is now RG/NY

 In 1978 Robert Entenmann—of the Entenmann’s Bakery family—purchased a potato farm in Riverhead and transformed it into a Thoroughbred horse farm, once breeding up to two hundred mares.
-Apparently he was eager to do something new and different after a time, so he converted the farm into what became Martha Clara Vineyards—named after his mother—in 1995.
+Apparently he was eager to do something new and different after a time, so he converted the farm into what is now Martha Clara Vineyards—named after his mother—in 1995.
 The vineyard, comprising 113 contiguous acres out of a total of 205 that compose the Big E farm, is now planted with fourteen varieties of grapes, including Chardonnay, Gewürztraminer, Riesling, Semillon, Viognier, Cabernet Sauvignon, Merlot, Syrah, and Malbec.
 Because so much was invested in creating a first-class vineyard with its equipment and facilities, a planned winery was never built.
+Meanwhile, Clydesdale draft horses for the weekend carriage rides available to visitors still graze in a paddock, and there is a small zoo with Baby-Doll sheep, Scottish Highland cattle, goats, a donkey, a llama, and other farm animals for the entertainment of children.
+Martha Clara has a family-oriented visitor’s center, and there is a very spacious tasting room where there are twenty-five wines to choose from, including several quaffable versions, some of them rather sweet.

 The Rivero-González family said in a release that it owns an eponymous winery and vineyard in Parras, Coahuila, Mexico.
 It has “15 years [of] experience in the Mexican wine industry and is excited about this acquisition, which will help the members of this family expand their interests beyond Mexico.”
-María Rivero will run the family’s wine operations at Martha Clara, which has been renamed RGNY.
+María Rivero will run the family’s wine operations at Martha Clara.
 The Vineyard Website says that “the Riveros are willing to work with the local community in order to encourage and enhance the legacy of the former owners of Martha Clara Winery in a successful way.”
+Further plans have not been announced as yet.

-This makes it the second wine producer on the East End to be owned by Latin-Americans; the other was Laurel Lake, which until last year was in Chilean hands.
+This makes it the second wine-producer on the East End to be owned by Latin-Americans; the other is Laurel Lake, which is in Chilean hands.

 Jim Thompson came to Martha Clara from Michigan as Vineyard Manager in 2009.
 Steve Mudd told Jim, at the time of his first interview with Martha Clara, that in the North Fork the vineyard will be soaked with moisture every morning, but of course the grapes and vines need to be dry in order to develop healthily.
 This is because Long Island vineyards are on very flat land, so that there is no natural circulation of air unless a breeze comes up.